cmu-phil/tetrad-fx/README.md

 1. The idea is that you start a project by loading a dataset or making one of a stock set of simulations.
 The dataset currently cannot have discrete variables with more than 3 categories.

-1. The Valence tab contains some information about variable.
-Currently this is not persisted.

-1. The search tab is limited to a restricted set of search algroithms in Tetrad.

 1. The knowledge tab currently lets you indicate tiered knowledge only.
 The tiers are selected from the variables in dataset using regex filtering.

+1. The Insights tab contains some information about variable.
+Currently this contains a Valence tool that lets gives the user some information about the variables in the dataset, which is not currently persisted.

+1. The search tab is limited to a restricted set of search algroithms in Tetrad.

 1. The "other graphs" tab will contain the true graph if this is a simulation.